DmitriyAngve/6-API-DB-React/README.md

-# 5 - Work with API
+# 6 - Work with API and DB.

 In this app I use "swapi.dev" API.
 Behind the scenes app uses Firebase database to store some data from "swapi.dev" API.
 I used this API for send requests from React app to populate list of movies with some real data.
 In this app, I learned about POST and GET requests, how to use async/await, handle loading and data states, handle errors, and use useEffect on requests.